microsoft/FluidFramework/build-tools/packages/build-cli/src/codeCoverageAnalysisTool/README.md

 };
 ```

-If the code coverage diff (line or branch coverage) is more than a percentage point change, then we fail the build for the PR.
-We also fail the build in case the code coverage for the newly added package is less than 50%.
+If the code coverage (either line or branch) decreased by more than one percentage point, then we fail the build for the PR.
+We also fail the build in case the code coverage for a newly added package is less than 50%.